 - Text Tool: Used to produce SMS files and tags for entry and export.

 - Line Tool: Makes a straight line of vectors.

-- Shapes Tool: The base forms like rectangles and rectangular vectors are created.
+- Shapes Tool: You create base forms like rectangles and rectangular vectors.
 The forms may be filled or unfilled.
-This instrument has a submenu with other forms, like a polystar and a rectangle.
+This instrument has a submenu with other forms, like polyester and a rectangle.

 - Pencil Tool: Draws vector forms freeform.

 - Deco Tool: Used to produce advanced designs and fillings, especially a model of flowers and leaves.

 - Bone Tool: Used for 3D animation building.

 - Paint Bucket Tool: Used to complete a filling color in any confined region.

 - Eyedropper Tool: Used to collect and duplicate a hue from another item on a dye detector.

 - Spray Brush Tool: Spray paints throughout the phase of the library’s film clip icon.